-Passionned Group offers a two day Business Intelligence Training workshop aimed at anyone interested in becoming more effective with business intelligence and bringing them up to speed with the latest business intelligence insights and novel techniques.
+Passionned Group offers a three day Business Intelligence Training workshop aimed at anyone interested in becoming more effective with business intelligence and bringing them up to speed with the latest business intelligence insights and novel techniques.
 Some of these insights include KPIs (Key Performance Indicators), data visualization, big data, mobile BI and much much more.
 The goal of the training for the trainee is to master these insights and techniques, allowing them to confidently apply this new knowledge to their field of expertise.
-The Business Intelligence training program will give you an overview of the two training days.
+The Business Intelligence training program will give you an overview of the three training days.

 For the last 10 years the market has been dominated by the Business Intelligence tools IBM Cognos and SAP BusinessObjects, but Cognos with release 8 had been losing its position for the last two years.
 Now with the new release 10 Cognos has returned to its status as one of the leading products in the marketplace.
 SAS Enterprise BI Server and IBM Cognos score the most points in the 2012 BI Tools Survey.